ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 ## Using Store Without Type Generic

-When injecting `Store` into components and other injectables, it is possible to omit the generic type.
-If injected without the generic, the default generic is applied as follows `Store<T = object>`.

 The most common way to select information from the store is to use a selector function defined with `createSelector`.
-When doing so, TypeScript is able to automatically infer types from the selector function, therefore reducing the need to define the type in the store generic.
+TypeScript is able to automatically infer types from `createSelector`, which reduces the need to provide the shape of the state to `Store` via a generic argument.

+So, when injecting `Store` into components and other injectables, the generic type can be omitted.
+If injected without the generic, the default generic applied is `Store<T = object>`.

 <div class="alert is-important">
 It is important to continue to provide a Store type generic if you are using the string version of selectors as types cannot be inferred automatically in those instances.
 </div>

-The follow example demonstrates the use of Store without providing a generic:
+The follow example demonstrates the use of `Store` without providing a generic:

 <code-example header="app.component.ts">
 export class AppComponent {